 Is it possible to send multimedia content in web push notifications?

 Most web push notifications can include multimedia content like images or icons.
-However, this varies based on the user’s browser and your notification service.
+However, this varies based on the user's browser and your notification service.
+If you're looking to add mobile push notifications for iOS and Android, there are dedicated solutions and APIs available.